-Houses & Connections
+Houses and Connections

 The House System

-This year, CVCA began an exciting new program for our high schoolers.
 The CVCA House System is specifically designed to help students find a place of belonging, offer mentoring and leadership opportunities, and create school spirit.
 High school students are divided into four different houses and are part of the same house for the duration of their high school years.

-Named after abolitionist Frederick Douglass.
+Douglass House is named after abolitionist Frederick Douglass.
 The virtues of the Douglass House are Justice, Hope, and Truth.

-Named after Elisabeth Elliot, who exemplified devotion to God through her ministry of speaking, writing, and academics.
+Elliot House is named after Elisabeth Elliot, who exemplified devotion to God through her ministry of speaking, writing, and academics.
 The virtues of Elliot House are Sacrifice, Courage, and Trust.

-Named after C.S.
+Lewis House is named after C.S.
 Lewis, one of the 20th century’s most influential Christian thinkers and authors.
 The three virtues of the Lewis House are Wonder, Beauty, and Wisdom.

-Named after A.W.
+Tozer House is named after A.W.
 Tozer, a luminary theologian who pointed believers to examine God’s holiness and follow Him with zeal.
 The virtues of the Tozer House are Passion, Knowledge, and Devotion.

 "I'm thankful for CVCA because of the community that is formed here with students and teachers"